CICE-Consortium/CICE/doc/source/developer_guide/dg_tools.rst

 Data conversion
 *************************

+The script, **configuration/tools/jra55_datasets/interp_jra55_ncdf_bilinear.py**,
-**configuration/tools/jra55_datasets/interp_jra55_ncdf_bilinear.py** is run to convert the raw data to CICE input files.
+converts the raw data to CICE input files.

 The script uses a bilinear regridding algorithm to regrid from the JRA55 grid to the CICE grid.
-The scripts use the Python package ‘xesmf’ to generate bilinear regridding weight, and these regridding weights are written to the file defined by the variable "blin_grid_name" in **interp_jra55_ncdf_bilinear.py**.
+The scripts use the Python package ‘xesmf’ to generate bilinear regridding weights, and these regridding weights are written to the file defined by the variable "blin_grid_name" in **interp_jra55_ncdf_bilinear.py**.
 This filename can be modified by editing **interp_jra55_ncdf_bilinear.py**.
 The weights file can be re-used if interpolating different data on the same grid.